 Survey of the Disease

 Fusarium wilt symptoms initially appeared as vein clearing on the outer portion of younger leaves and downward drooping of older leaves.
-(Fig. 1A) The seedlings were drooped down followed by sudden death.
+(Fig. 1A) The seedlings drooped down followed by sudden death.
 (Fig.1B) The infected root, collar region and main stem showing the typical symptoms and browning of the vascular tissues is strong evidence of the disease.
-(Fig. 1C) The foliage shows the chlorosis before wilting.
-Further with the time of infection and growth of the plant symptoms appear during flowering and pod maturation.
+(Fig. 1C) The foliage shows chlorosis before wilting.
+Further with the advancement of infection and growth of the plant symptoms appear during flowering and pod maturation.
 A roving survey was carried out to record the severity/ incidence of Fusarium wilt in chickpea.
 The survey was conducted during the Rabi season of 2024-25 in Sohawal block of Satna district, Madhya Pradesh.
-The number of fields in sohawal block of Satna visited in 12, with a distance of 5-7 km. revealed that in the Five villages, surveyed during rabi (2024-2025), the average incidence of wilt ranged from 11% (Jiganhat) to 17% (AKS University) percent.
+The number of fields in sohawal block of Satna visited in 12, with a distance of 5-7 km. revealed that in the five villages, surveyed during rabi (2024-2025), the average incidence of wilt ranged from 11% (Jiganhat) to 17% (AKS University) percent.
 However, the chickpea crop grown in the village of AKS University was found to suffer more with wilt incidence of 17 percent with overall average incidence of wilt (13.2 %).
 The second highest average wilt incidence of 15 percent was recorded from the Sohawal followed by the village of Amoudha (12%), Dadhiya (11%). average wilt incidence.
 Comparatively minimum average wilt incidence of 11 percent was recorded in the village of Jiganhat.